-Duval Trail is a 4 mile lightly trafficked out and back trail located near Wakefield, RI that features beautiful wild flowers.
+Duval Trail is a 4 mile lightly trafficked out and back trail located near Wakefield, Rhode Island that features beautiful wild flowers.
 The trail is rated as moderate and primarily used for hiking, walking, nature trips, and birding.
 Dogs are also able to use this trail.

 This trail was established by the South Kingstown Land Trust, which protected numerous parcels of forested land in the area.
 The terrain is surprisingly varied with numerous hillocks and hollows in the remnants of an eroded terminal moraine from the last ice age.
 The trail passes through a very old and interesting cemetery and winds through an open oak and pine forest, and through thick stands of mountain laurel.
 The understory is fairly clear, making it easy to spot birds and other animals.
 There is one small overlook providing a nice view of Block Island.